The Boy Scouts of America is one of the nation's largest and most

-For a century, the BSA has helped build the future leaders of this
+For more than a century, the BSA has helped build the future leaders of this

 country by combining educational activities and lifelong values with

 fun.
-The Boy Scouts of America believes — and, through nearly a
+The Boy Scouts of America believes - and, through more than a

 century of experience, knows - that helping youth is a key to building